Coronavirus forces Biden to forgo pomp for US-Canada meeting - WTMJ

 But with both leaders stressing caution to their citizens, Biden and Trudeau are foregoing the typical protocol and holding their talks by video conference.

-The two leaders — Biden in the Oval Office in Washington and Trudeau in the prime minister’s office in Ottawa — will first deliver brief remarks in front of the media at the start of their meeting.
+The two leaders — Biden in the Roosevelt Room at the White House and Trudeau in the prime minister’s office in Ottawa — will deliver brief remarks in front of the media at the start of their meeting.

-Then Biden, Secretary of State Antony Blinken and national security adviser Jake Sullivan will hold a 45-minute session with Trudeau, Deputy Prime Minister and Finance Minister Chrystia Freeland, Foreign Affairs Minister Marc Garneau and Canada’s ambassador to the United States, Kirsten Hillman, according to a senior Biden administration official who previewed the meeting.
+Then Biden, Vice President Kamala Harris, Secretary of State Antony Blinken and national security adviser Jake Sullivan will hold a 45-minute session with Trudeau, Deputy Prime Minister and Finance Minister Chrystia Freeland, Foreign Affairs Minister Marc Garneau and Canada’s ambassador to the United States, Kirsten Hillman, according to a senior Biden administration official who previewed the meeting.

-That meeting will be followed by an extended session that will include Vice President Kamala Harris as well as several of Biden’s Cabinet-level advisers and Trudeau’s ministers.
+That meeting will be followed by an extended session that is expected to include Harris as well as several of Biden’s Cabinet-level advisers and Trudeau’s ministers.

+“It is fitting testament that this will be his first bilateral meeting,” White House press secretary Jen Psaki said.

 The agenda includes the two countries’ COVID-19 responses, climate change, economic issues and more.
-Biden and Trudeau plan to deliver joint closing statements at the end of their meeting.
+Biden and Trudeau plan to deliver joint closing statements, with Biden appearing from the White House East Room, at the end of their meeting.
 The White House said the leaders also plan to issue a “road map” outlining how the neighboring countries will work together to fight COVID-19, curb climate emissions and pursue other shared priorities.

 It was unclear whether Trudeau would again raise with the Democratic president the idea of allowing Canada, which is struggling to vaccinate its population, to buy vaccines from pharmaceutical giant Pfizer’s manufacturing facility in Michigan.
 Canada currently is getting vaccines shipped from a Pfizer plant in Belgium.